 performed without any previous trancription.

-As regards the contemporary music field, this guitar offers a great number of possibilities, since it counts with a winder range of sounds and technical resources.
+As regards the contemporary music field, this guitar offers a great number of possibilities, since it counts with a wider range of sounds and technical resources.

-There is no rule about starting with this instrument from the beginning or waiting years before adopting it, because when to start depends on the sensitivity of each one.
+There is no rule as to whether to start from the beginning with this instrument or to wait years before adopting it, because the time to start depends on the sensitivity of each person.

 1960 - The Spanish luthier Jose Ramirez III, dedicated a lot of study to the construction of guitars with the purpose of solving the physical acoustic problems of the instrument and of extending its sound.
 He contacted Narciso Yepes with whom he created the idea of adding more strings to the instrument.

-In 1964 the first modern ten string guitar originated.
-That same year Narciso Yepes performed for the first time with the ten string guitar in Berlin.
+1964 - The first modern ten-string guitar was born.
+That same year Narciso Yepes performed for the first time with a ten-string guitar in Berlin.

 E B G D A E C Bb Ab Gb

-These tones provide harmonic vibration to extend each note's resonance on the guitar's fingerboard
+These tones provide harmonic vibration to extend the resonance of each note on the fingerboard of the guitar.